 Although mixing products like this can seem like a cost-effective solution, it’s definitely not something we would recommend.

 Buy a high-quality full-spectrum CBD oil for yourself and a premium CBD oil for cats.
-The latter can also be given to your pet dog, though they may need a different dose if they are significantly heavier/lighter than your cat.
+The latter can also be given to your pet dog, though they may need a different amount if they are significantly heavier/lighter than your cat.